OpenCL Papers, Workshops and Posters

 Unpublished Technical Papers

-We solicit the submission of unpublished technical papers detailing original research related to OpenCL.
+We solicit the submission of full-length unpublished technical papers detailing original research related to OpenCL.
 All topics related to OpenCL are of interest, including OpenCL applications from any domain (e.g., scientific computing, video games, computer graphics, multimedia, information retrieval, optimization, text processing, data mining, finance, signal and image processing and numerical solvers), OpenCL performance analysis and modeling, OpenCL performance and correctness tools and proposed OpenCL extensions.
-IWOCL will publish formal proceedings of the accepted papers in The ACM International Conference Series.
-Please Submit an Abstract which should be between 1 and 4 pages long*.
+IWOCL will publish formal proceedings of the accepted papers in The ACM International Conference Series (ACM ICPS).
+Please submit full papers, which should be no longer than 12 pages using the ACM SIG proceedings style (LaTeX and Word templates available here: http://www.acm.org/sigs/publications/proceedings-templates)

 We solicit the submission of technical presentations detailing the innovative use of OpenCL.
 All topics related to OpenCL are of interest, including but not limited to applications, software tools, programming methods, extensions, performance analysis and verification.
 Please Submit an Abstract which should not exceed 4 pages.
 The accepted presentations will be published in the online workshop proceedings.